-The mission of the Montgomery County Fire and Rescue Service is to provide maximum protection of lives, property and the environment with comprehensive risk reduction programs and safe and effective emergency response provided by highly skilled career and volunteer service providers representing the County's diverse population.
-The Fire and Rescue Service Capital Program provides for the repair and renovation of existing facilities and construction of new or replacement facilities at appropriate locations throughout the County to ensure prompt and efficient fire, rescue, and emergency medical services.County-wide fire, emergency medical and specialized rescue services, supported by an aggressive...
+The mission of the Montgomery County Fire and Rescue Service is to provide maximum protection of lives, property, and the environment with comprehensive risk reduction programs and safe and effective emergency response provided by highly skilled career and volunteer service providers representing the County's diverse population.
+The Fire and Rescue Service capital program provides for the repair and renovation of existing facilities and construction of new or replacement facilities at appropriate locations throughout the County to ensure prompt and efficient fire, rescue, and emergency medical services.Countywide fire, emergency medical and specialized rescue services, supported by an aggressive...

 read more